sduoafvuosbfsdad/Geography-Resarch-Project/Work.md

 ## During fieldwork
 ### Contents:
 - Selecting the Site for Interviews
-- Safety Concerns
+- Risk & Limitations Assessment
 - Making Field Sketches and/or Taking Photographs
-- Conducting the Interviews
 ### Site and Manpower Allocation
 Possible Sites for Interviews:
 - Entrance of Marina Bay Sands